Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: Proof of transformation law for tensor kernels

+For this equation to hold for all input fields $f$, the integrands must match pointwise.
+Matching \eqref{eq:match1} and \eqref{eq:match2} and replacing $y-y'$ with $y$ gives the requirement:

+Since all quantities are real numbers they may be freely reordered.
+There are $M+N=r$ copies of $R$ in total: $M$ transposed copies $(R^T)^{k_l}{}_{i_l}$ acting on the output indices, and $N$ standard copies $R^{i'_l}{}_{j'_l}$ acting on the input indices.

-This same derivation can be applied for any $M$ and $N$ (understanding that multiplication over the empty set is equivalent to the identity operation) and will give exactly the same transformation law as long as $M+N=r$.
-For this reason, in our proof below, we consider $N=r$ and $M=0$, i.e., a mapping from a rank $r$ tensor-valued function to ab scalar-valued function.
+This same derivation applies for any $M$ and $N$ (treating multiplication over the empty set as the identity) and yields exactly the same transformation law as long as $M+N=r$.
+The law therefore depends only on the total rank $r$, not on how the rank is split between input and output.
+Therefore without loss of generality, the proof in Appendix \ref{app:moment_all} takes $N=r$ and $M=0$, i.e. a mapping from a rank-$r$ tensor-valued function to a scalar-valued function; the result extends immediately to any $(M,N)$ with $M+N=r$.